Andy Samberg: Personal life

 Samberg is married to musician Joanna Newsom.
 He described himself as her "superfan", and they met at one of her concerts in 2006.
 After five years of dating, Samberg proposed to her in February 2013, and they married on September 21, 2013, in Big Sur, California, with Saturday Night Live co-star Seth Meyers serving as Samberg's groomsman.

-In March 2014, Samberg and Newsom purchased the Moorcrest estate in the Beachwood Canyon area of Los Angeles, California, which was associated with various historical figures: in the 1920s, it was owned by the parents of actress Mary Astor; and, prior to that Charlie Chaplin rented it.
+In March 2014, Samberg and Newsom purchased the Moorcrest estate in the Beachwood Canyon area of Los Angeles, California, which was associated with various historical figures: in the 1920s, it was owned by the parents of actress Mary Astor; prior to that, Charlie Chaplin rented it.
 The couple also owns a home in Manhattan's West Village.
 They announced the birth of their daughter on August 8, 2017.
 The birth of their second child, a son, was announced by the Lonely Island's Jorma Taccone in February 2023.

 Samberg, who grew up in the East Bay, is a fan of the Oakland Athletics and the Golden State Warriors.

 Samberg was raised in a Jewish family, but considers himself "not particularly religious".